 Faculty News Student News Alumni News

-Dr, Boeye presented a paper “Reference and Person in the Historiated Initials of the St. Albans Psalter” at the symposium 'Seeing and Reading in Twelfth-Century England" which was held at the J. Paul Getty Meusum and the UCLA Center for Medieval and Renaissance studies on Feb.
+Dr. Boeye presented a paper “Reference and Person in the Historiated Initials of the St. Albans Psalter” at the symposium "Seeing and Reading in Twelfth-Century England" which was held at the J. Paul Getty Museum and the UCLA Center for Medieval and Renaissance studies on Feb.
 1 and 2, 2014.

 Dr. Boeye participated in a public discussion with Shahzia Sikander, an internationally acclaimed contemporary artist, on November 8, 2012 at The Jewish Museum in New York in conjunction with the exhibition, "Crossing Borders: Hebrew Manuscripts from the Bodleian Library."